andresmunozit/node-js-application-development-lfw211/14_PROCESS_&_OPERATING_SYSTEM/process-&-operating-system.md

 ```

-In Node.js, certain APIs possess **active handles** which are references that prevent the process
+In Node.js, certain APIs possess *active handles* which are references that prevent the process
 from auto-exiting.
-For example, `net.createServer` establishes an active handle, allowing the server
+For example, `net.createServer` establishes an *active handle*, allowing the
-to await requests.
-Likewise, *timeouts and intervals* maintain active handles to ensure the process
+server to await requests.
+Likewise, *timeouts and intervals* maintain active handles to ensure the
-remains open:
+process remains open:
 ```js
 // 14_PROCESS_&_OPERATING_SYSTEM/examples/process-os-8.js
 'use strict'